 Reducing the risk of falling provides a booklet from our Health Improvement team and a link within this booklet to some simple exercises to help prevent falls.

 You can access parts of your medical records including blood test results, medications & consultations with your GP.

 Please speak to a Care Navigator if you wish to register (you must provide photographic ID to be able to register for this service)

 Anyone requiring support or advice should contact the PALS service via the free phone number: 0800 218 2333 or email email@example.com

 Protected Learning Time

 The practice will be closed from 1pm on the following dates

-The Practice will be closed for half a day during the afternoon on the 29th July 2020.
-The reason for the closure is so that the practice staff and Clinicians can have protected time to carry out training.
+The reason for the closure is so that the practice staff and Clinicians can have protected time to undertake training.
 Should you require medical assistance during the times when we are closed please dial the surgery number as normal and you will be redirected to the NHS 111 service who will be able to assist you further.

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.
 The average pay for GPs working in Murdishaw Health Centre in the last financial year was £101,565 before tax and National Insurance.